Microbial spoilage can impart non-desirable aromas in wine

 - Wine styles: I often smell baker’s yeast in Chardonnay wines or sparkling wines

-- Aroma Standard: If available, add some active bread yeast into warm water.
-Let sit for few hours and add to some white wines.
+- Flavor Standard : If available, add some active bread yeast into warm water.
+Sit for a few hours and add some white wines.

 Image credit: images.yourdictionary.com